Caoimhín Agyarko

-Caoimhín Agyarko Hynes is an Irish professional boxer who held the WBA International middleweight title in 2021 and the WBA International super-welterweight title in 2022.
-He has held the European version of the WBA Continental super welterweight title since 2023.
+Caoimhín Agyarko Hynes (born 29 November 1996) is an Irish professional boxer.
+He challenged for the IBF super-welterweight title in 2026.
+At regional level, he held the WBA International middleweight title in 2021 and the WBA International super-welterweight title in 2022.
+Agyarko also held the WBA Continental super-welterweight from 2023 to 2025.

-Early life
+Early and personal life

-Agyarko was born in Croydon, England and is from Belfast.
+Agyarko was born in Croydon, England, and moved to Belfast, Northern Ireland when he was seven.
 His mother's side of the family is from Turf Lodge, Belfast, while his father is from Ghana.
-Agyarko fought with Holy Trinity boxing club, Belfast, as a child and young man.
+Agyarko fought at Holy Trinity Boxing Club in Belfast as an amateur.

 In 2017, at age 20, Agyarko was attacked by a gang in Belfast.
-A fight occurred and he was hospitalised with a gash down the side of his face and neck that was life-threatening.
+He was hospitalised with a gash down the side of his face and neck that was life-threatening.